voiio/voiio.github.io/README.md

 #### 6. Give strength, when others need it.

 We take care of our own.
-We are here for you, should you need our help, but we expect you give strength to others, whenever you can.
+We are here for you, should you need our help.
+But we expect you give strength to others, whenever you can.

 ### Our Product Principles

 Our product principles are the secret sauce that makes our products extra special.

-#### 1. thoughtfulness
+#### 1. thoughtful

 We care about the details.
 Every interaction should be thoughtful and intentional.
 A user should feel that we deeply care about the product we are building.